anjathiart/100-days-of-code/r1-log.md

 ### R1D15 - 20200816
 Filled out more of the django models for commerce project.
 I also started writing the HTML templates.
 All new to me so I'm learning as I go.
 I need to add some data so that I can test my views, models and pages.
 Will do that next before I carry on with the dev.

+### R1D16 - 20200817
+Worked on Commerce project.
+I am busy implementing the "new listing" page and am successfully capturing and displaying the latter.
+I still have to do proper validation.
+I've learnt that the user details is contained in the request object.
+I also setup the superuser and can now interact with my db data from the admin dashboard.
+I'm getting frustrated with the bootstrap classes messing with what I would expect.
+I will probably remove bootstrap later, but then I might go down a styling rabbit hole - which is not the aim of this particular project.